Hawaii Water Quality at a Glance

 • Groundwater Aquifers: Primary water source for most islands, facing threats from saltwater intrusion, climate change impacts on recharge rates, and contamination from military activities and aging cesspool systems.

-• Rainwater Catchment: Critical supplemental source especially for rural areas and Big Island communities, requiring regular maintenance and UV sterilization to ensure safety from bacterial contamination.
+• Rainwater Catchment: A critical supplemental source, especially for rural areas and Big Island communities, requiring regular maintenance and UV sterilisation to prevent bacterial contamination.

-• Aging Infrastructure Concerns: Hawaii’s water systems include components over 100 years old from the sugar plantation era, with deteriorating pipes and treatment facilities requiring urgent modernization across all four counties.
+• Aging Infrastructure: Hawaii’s water systems include plantation-era components over 100 years old, with deteriorating pipes and treatment facilities requiring urgent modernisation across all four counties.

 Island-Specific Water Security

-• Geographic Isolation Challenges: Limited ability to import water or resources during emergencies, making local infrastructure resilience critical for public health and economic stability.
+• Geographic Isolation: Hawaii’s island geography means there is no ability to import water or external resources during emergencies — local infrastructure resilience is critical for public health and economic stability.

-• Climate Change Adaptation: Sea level rise threatens coastal infrastructure and increases saltwater intrusion risks, while changing precipitation patterns affect water availability and storage capacity.
+• Climate Change Adaptation: Sea level rise threatens coastal infrastructure and increases saltwater intrusion risks, while changing precipitation patterns affect water availability and aquifer recharge rates.

-• Cesspool Conversion Requirements: Over 80,000 cesspools must be upgraded by 2050 to prevent groundwater contamination, with conversion costs ranging from $23,000-$38,000 putting the process out of reach for 97% of Hawaii homeowners without financial assistance.
+• Cesspool Conversion: Over 80,000 cesspools must be upgraded by 2050 to prevent groundwater contamination.
+Conversion costs of $23,000–$38,000 per household put the process out of reach for most Hawaii homeowners without financial assistance programmes.

 Recommendations for Hawaii Residents